Nuri bin Hazaa Al Shalaan: Tribal chieftaincy and activities

 After the death of his father, Al Shalaan's brother Sattam succeeded him as the Emir of the Ruwallah tribe.
-Nuri killed his brother in 1904, becoming the ruler of the tribe.
-He also murdered another brother to secure his rule.
+Nuri's brother was killed in 1904, then he inherited the rule becoming the ruler of the tribe.
 He occupied Al Jawf region in 1909 that had been under the control of Al Rashid forces.
 Following this he was called Emir of Jawf.
 He had good relations with the Ottomans, and their alliance continued until 1910 when he was exiled by the Ottomans to Spain because of his clash with an Ottoman official, as he declined to join Sami Pasha al-Farouqi's campaign against the Hauran Druze Rebellion.
 His exile ended in 1916 and he returned to Damascus.

-In that period, the Ruwallah tribe was one of the most influential nomadic groups in the Syrian Badiya, with loose encampments that could spread over hundreds of kilometres.
-Al Shalaan was responsible for the management of water and pastural resources across these encampments and maintaining peace amongst the various factions within the tribal confederacy.
+In that period, the Ruwallah tribe was one of the most influential nomadic groups in the Syrian Badiya and northern saudi, with loose encampments that could spread over hundreds of kilometres.
+Al Shalaan was responsible for the management of water and pastoral resources across these encampments and maintaining peace amongst the various factions within the tribal confederacy.

-Then Al Shalaan became a supporter of the Hashemites as a result of the Allies' influence, particularly of T. E. Lawrence, and was financially assisted by Emir Faisal, son of Sherif Hussein.
+Then Al Shalaan became an ally of the Hashemites as a result of the Allies' influence, particularly of T. E. Lawrence, and was financially assisted by Emir Faisal, son of Sherif Hussein.
 Al Shalaan first rejected the offer of Emir Faisal to join the Arab revolt against the Ottomans, and his meeting with Lawrence in July 1917 was not fruitful.
 Because he was suspicious of the Sykes–Picot Agreement and the British.
 Al Shalaan accepted the offer in September 1917 only after the arrest of his son, Fawwaz.

 Al Shalaan made significant efforts in the occupation of Daraa and capture of Damascus by the Hashemite forces.
-His forces were one of the regular Arab armed units which entered Damascus on 1 October 1918.
+His forces were the most significant Arab armed units which entered Damascus on 1 October 1918.
 However, his alliance with Emir Faisal did not last long since he began to support the occupying French forces from July 1920 and was paid by them for his services.
 In addition, he presented General Henri Gouraud with two Arabian horses and a gold-plated sword during the latter's visit to Damascus.

-He lost the Al Jawf region in 1920 when Ibn Saud captured it.
+He gave the Al Jawf region in 1920 to Ibn Saud.
 Al Shalaan's alliance with the French was also short-lived, ending in July 1921 due to the emergence of a new cooperation between him and Emir Abdullah, another son of Sherif Hussein.
-Al Shalaan had to leave Damascus because of the threats of the French and asked for the British protection in October 1921.

 During this period, the adoption of modern technology such as automobiles by the Ruwallah tribe enabled the group an advantage in the desert.
 It changed the nature of tribal conflict and raiding.
 Al Shalaan himself owned multiple vehicles and in 1926 attached machine guns to these early automobiles to create a fleet of three "armoured cars", according to reports by the French military administration.
 These innovations drew protest from other tribal leaders.